 2. Alec Guinness filmed his scenes very quickly

-Luke’s mentor, Obi Wan Kenobi, returns in the first part of the movie when he appears as a force ghost and tells Luke he must go to a planet called Dagobah to begin his Jedi training.
+Luke’s mentor, Obi Wan Kenobi, returns in the first part of the movie.
+He appears as a force ghost and tells Luke he must go to a planet called Dagobah to begin his Jedi training.

 Obi Wan is played by Alec Guinness, and Guinness wasn’t on the set for long.
 He filmed his scenes on the final day of production.
 He turned up at 830am and was finished by 1pm.
-For 4 and a half hours’ work, Guinness was paid a quarter of a percentage point of the film’s gross, which ended up being worth millions.
+For 4.5 hours’ work, Guinness was paid 0.25% of the film’s gross, which ended up being worth millions.